Irish language

-Irish (Standard Irish: Gaeilge), also known as Irish Gaelic or simply Gaelic (/'geilIk/ GAY-lik), (Note: Attributed to multiple sources:) is a Celtic language of the Indo-European language family that belongs to the Goidelic languages and further to Insular Celtic, and is indigenous to the island of Ireland.
-It was the majority of the population's first language until the 19th century, when English gradually became dominant, particularly in the last decades of the century, in what is sometimes characterised as a result of linguistic imperialism.
+Irish (Standard Irish: Gaeilge), also known as Irish Gaelic (Gaeilge na hÉireann) (Note: Attributed to multiple sources:) or (primarily outside Ireland) simply Gaelic (/'gei.lIk/ GAY-lik), (Note: Attributed to multiple sources:) is a Celtic language within the Indo-European language family native to the Irish people and indigenous to the island of Ireland.
+It was the first language of the majority of the population until the 19th century, when English gradually became dominant, particularly in the last decades of the century.

 Today, Irish is still commonly spoken as a first language in Ireland's Gaeltacht regions, in which 2% of Ireland's population lived in 2022.

 The total number of people (aged 3 and over) in Ireland who declared they could speak Irish in April 2022 was 1,873,997, representing 40% of respondents, but of these, 472,887 said they never spoke it and a further 551,993 said they only spoke it within the education system.
 Linguistic analyses of Irish speakers are therefore based primarily on the number of daily users in Ireland outside the education system, which in 2022 was 20,261 in the Gaeltacht and 51,707 outside it, totalling 71,968.
 In the 2021 census of Northern Ireland, 43,557 individuals stated they spoke Irish on a daily basis, 26,286 spoke it on a weekly basis, 47,153 spoke it less often than weekly, and 9,758 said they could speak Irish, but never spoke it.
 From 2006 to 2008, over 22,000 Irish Americans reported speaking Irish as their first language at home, with several times that number claiming "some knowledge" of the language.